robert-hh/Micropython-Editor/README.md

 - pycom.io modules like WipPy, Lopy, SiPy, FiPy, GPy
 - Adafruit Circuitpython modules,
 - SiPeed MaixPy modules,
-- Linux and Android's terminal windows
+- Linux, OS X and Android's terminal windows

  It allows allows to edit files locally on the boards.
 The offsprong was the editor widget of pfalcon at
  <https://github.com/pfalcon/pyedit>.
 I ported it to PyBoard and the other modules